Dong Quai (Angelica sinensis)

 Traditional 'female ginseng' use (limited modern RCT support)

 Used in TCM for over 2,000 years for: dysmenorrhea, irregular menstruation, postpartum recovery, menopausal symptoms, blood deficiency, anemia, infertility.
 Considered the most important blood-tonifying herb in TCM women's health.
-Modern monotherapy RCTs have generally NOT confirmed efficacy for these claims — evidence base depends largely on traditional practice patterns and limited modern combination trials.
+Modern monotherapy RCTs have generally not confirmed efficacy for these claims — evidence base depends largely on traditional practice patterns and limited modern combination trials.

-Negative for menopausal hot flashes (Hirata 1997 monotherapy)
+Negative for menopausal hot flashes

-Possible benefit in COMBINATION TCM formulas (uncertain attribution)
+Possible benefit in combination TCM formulas (uncertain attribution)

 Anti-platelet and circulation effects